I have a few Christmas items I want to share, but right now, I want to wish you a Happy New Year.

 No familiar with this famous building?
 You must not be Italian, or more specific Sicilian.
 It's from a scene in "The Godfather" when Luca Brasi meets up with Virgil Sollozzo.
 See, my parents were in New York a bit ago and they stumbled upon this hotel.
 As my dad walked up the stairs, he turns to mom and says something along the lines of "I think this is where Luca Brasi was in 'The Godfather.'"
 (He was right.)

 After our historical movie moment, we grabbed an SUV cab to the Tavern on the Green.
 On a side note, the cab driver definitely jumped out of his driver's seat to yell at a soaking wet tourist who walked in front of his car with his broked umbrella.
 "You stuuupid, idiiiiiat!
 You not see da green light?
 You colablind?
 You stuuupid idiiiiant!"
+Fast-forwarding to dinner, Tom and Jess asked Brent and I to be a groomsman and bridesmaid in their upcoming July 24 nuptials.
+We couldn't be happier.

 After a wet walk back to the Hotel Beacon, we lugged our bags into our rooms.
 (The rooms weren't ready when we arrived before the play.)